Department of Mathematics Syllabus

 - model random processes using random variables,

-- use matrices to solve systems,
+- use matrices to solve systems of linear equations

 - solve linear programming problems,